Should Elderly Parents Sign Over Their House? Pros and Cons

 Probate is the legal process of distributing somebody’s assets after death.
 Many people want to avoid the complex and expensive probate court procedures, but the process may be more straightforward than you think.

-Sometimes families try to avoid probate court out of fear of this process, but the complexities and expenses of probate vary depending on where you live.
+Sometimes, families try to avoid probate court out of fear of this process, but the complexities and expenses of probate vary depending on where you live.

 In reality, only a few states have complex and expensive procedures.
-For this reason, you should research your state’s probate laws before deciding whether to take over ownership your parents’ house.
+For this reason, you should research your state’s probate laws before deciding whether to take over ownership of your parents’ house.

 An alternative, establishing a living trust, will allow you to skip the probate procedures and expenses by assigning the distribution of assets to a trustee.
 We'll cover that alternative later in the article.